How we test antivirus and security software

 We follow strict testing protocols covering performance, security, usability, and value for money.
 Our methodologies are designed to provide a comprehensive assessment of all product’s capabilities.

-Our comprehensive evaluations delve deep into each aspect of the software tested, leaving no stone unturned, including features, performance, security measures, and usability.
+Our evaluations delve deep into each aspect of the software tested, leaving no stone unturned, including features, performance, security measures, and usability.

 We maintain consistency in our review process, applying the same standards and criteria to all products tested.
 Users can rely on our reviews to provide consistent and reliable information, enabling them to make decisions confidently over time.